KamaliniNL/social-robot-design-portfolio/group-work/scenario-design.md

 ## Tool Structure and Conceptualisation

-The central design problem, as established in the case description, was that no single interaction model could account for the range of student states and contexts that DonE might encounter.
+The central design problem, as established in the case description, was that no single interaction model could account for the range of student states and contexts that MiRo-E might encounter.
 Rather than resolving this early through assumption, the group chose to make the space of possibilities explorable — using an improvisation-based approach to surface what appropriate behaviour might look like before committing to a design direction.

 The resulting toolkit consists of three card types: